anyzunstudios/Arduino-LexusNavController/README.md

 ### Voltage Divider: 5V → 3.3V

-If you are using a 3.3V MCU (e.g. ESP32, Arduino Micro), you should reduce the 5V TX signal from the Nav Controller to 3.3V.
+If you are using a 3.3V MCU (e.g. ESP32, Arduino Pro Micro), you should reduce the 5V TX signal from the Nav Controller to 3.3V.
 This can be achieved with a simple resistor divider.

 **Required components:**